 Fall Voucher, Yes.

 Your provider must be over the age of 19 and not residing in your household.
-Your benefit will be lower for a non-licensed provider.
+Your provider cannot be the parent or legal guardian of the child(ren).
+Your voucher benefit will be at a lower rate ($160 per month or 20% of the monthly cost; whichever is less) for a non-licensed provider.

 Can I use a provider out of New York State?